CassidyPeter/MATLAB-Euler-PML/README.md

 # MATLAB-Euler-PML
 ## Perfectly Matched Layer for Linearised Euler Equations

+Code developed as part of Master's research project

 ### Overview

 - Linearised Euler Equations in 2D with mean flow in x-direction